davemt/dumbdumb/README.md

   pointing to it
-* Mandrill (MailChimp) account and API key handy, and hostname for above server verified as a sender in the Mandrill interface (Hint: start up the `dumbdumb` service and watch the output to receive your Mandrill verification email.)
+* Mandrill (MailChimp) account and API key handy, and hostname for above server verified as a sender in the Mandrill interface (Hint: start up the `dumbdumb` service and watch the output after you've requested your Mandrill verification email.)
 * Weather Underground account and API key
 * Google Cloud Platform API key with Places and Translate services enabled